Rachel Dawes

 Rachel Dawes is a fictional character who first appeared in Christopher Nolan's 2005 feature film Batman Begins.
 She was portrayed in that film by Katie Holmes, with Emma Lockhart as a younger version of the character in early scenes.
 Holmes also voiced the character in the video game adaptation.
 Maggie Gyllenhaal replaced Holmes in the 2008 sequel The Dark Knight after Holmes chose not to reprise the role.
 Gyllenhaal also appeared as Dawes on the viral marketing website I Believe in Harvey Dent, giving Harvey Dent her endorsement in the District Attorney election.

-In the Dark Knight Trilogy, Rachel is Bruce Wayne's (Christian Bale) childhood sweetheart and one of the few people who truly knows him.
+In The Dark Knight Trilogy, Rachel is Bruce Wayne's (Christian Bale) childhood sweetheart and one of the few people who truly knows him, and inspires him to improve Gotham City.
 The conflict between Bruce's love for her and his secret life as Batman is one of the main themes of the first two films in the trilogy, while her death in The Dark Knight partly motivates his actions in the final film, The Dark Knight Rises.
+Rachel was developed as a combination from three different characters originating from the comics, Julie Madison (a childhood friend of Bruce Wayne's who later becomes his love interest and aware of him being Batman), Silver St. Cloud (a girlfriend of Bruce's who had frictions with his double life), and Gilda/Grace Dent (the wife of Harvey Dent), while sharing the first name of Rachel Caspian from Batman: Year Two.

 Development

 The writers of Batman Begins originally considered to have Harvey Dent appearing in the film, but the character of Rachel Dawes was created when they realized that they "couldn't do the character justice".
 Dent ultimately appeared in the sequel The Dark Knight, portrayed by Aaron Eckhart.
+Rachel is an original character, and was not taken from any of the Batman comics.

 Katie Holmes was to reprise as Rachel in The Dark Knight, but turned it down in order to star in Mad Money instead.
 Before Maggie Gyllenhaal was cast, Emily Blunt and Rachel McAdams were considered to replace Holmes as Rachel.
 Gyllenhaal has acknowledged that Rachel is a damsel in distress to an extent, but says Nolan sought ways to empower the character, so "Rachel's really clear about what's important to her and unwilling to compromise her morals, which made a nice change" from the many conflicted characters whom she has previously portrayed.